 The Georgia State College of Law is accredited by the American Bar Association Council of the Section of Legal Education and Admissions to the Bar.
-Important information regarding academic and employment statistics, as well as licensure, is provided below.
+In compliance with ABA Standard 509, the following information is provided for review.

 - 2020 ABA Employment Statistics

 - 2017 ABA Employment Statistics

 - Information on employment outcomes for the Class of 2020 may not reflect a particular law school’s typical results in this area.
 As a result of the COVID-19 pandemic, bar admission exams were canceled or delayed in many jurisdictions, thus making it more challenging for graduates to secure employment by the annual Graduate Employment Status Date of March 15.
 Please reference the 3 years of employment outcome data posted on the ABA Required Disclosures webpage of each ABA-Approved Law School or at www.abarequireddisclosures.org.

 - bar passage data.

 (c) A law school shall publicly disclose on its website, in a readable and comprehensive manner, the following information on a current basis: